 - dog poo – bag it and bin it – any public waste bin will do

 - care for nature – do not cause damage or disturbance

 - plan your adventure – know what to expect (weather conditions, hours of daylight)

 - enjoy your visit, have fun, make a memory

 The Canine Code

 Dogs are one of our best-loved companions and going on walks in nature with our four-legged friends is a pleasure that millions of us enjoy each year.

-Just over a quarter of households in the UK are now dog owners, and with over 10 million dogs roaming the country it’s more important than ever to be as conscientious and considerate as we can.
+Just over a quarter of households in the UK are now dog owners, so with over 10 million dogs roaming the countryside with us, it’s more important than ever for dogs to be well trained, and for us to be as conscientious and considerate as we can.